+The real issue about this inconsistency?
 The major problem is the discrepancy between what a state may permit and what the federal government has outlawed.
 This is causing serious problems for gun dealers, and those that suffer from medical conditions and smoke cannabis.
 It is literally taking away their right to bear arms and is causing a lot of confusion.

-Who Claims What?
+Understanding Medical Marijuana Users’ Rights: Who Claims What?

 Not only that, they are constantly reminding business owners and buyers that marijuana is still considered federally illegal despite state laws allowing medical marijuana or recreational use.

-Medical marijuana has been legalized by eight of the nine states covered by the 9th Circuit ruling — with recreational marijuana also being legal in Alaska, Washington, and Oregon.
+Medical marijuana has been legalized by eight of the nine states covered by the 9th Circuit ruling — with recreational marijuana also being legal in Alaska, Washington, Nevada, and Oregon.
 But the federal government still outlaws pot as a Schedule I controlled substance.

-To cut a long story short, the ATF simply doesn’t want gun sellers selling fire arms to marijuana smokers and they call the shots.
+To cut a long story short, the ATF simply doesn’t want gun sellers selling firearms to marijuana smokers and they call the shots.
 Local laws are forced to comply according to these laws.

 Final Thoughts About Marijuana and Guns

 Furthermore, politicians and local lawmakers that are pro-marijuana are often forced to comply with laws that do not necessarily match their beliefs.
 This is happening on numerous occasions when cannabis is involved.

-Federal laws may prohibit medical marijuana card holders from obtaining a gun, but if recreational users can easily bear arms, why restrict those with medical conditions.
+Federal laws may prohibit medical marijuana cardholders from obtaining a gun, but if recreational users can easily bear arms, why restrict those with medical conditions.